 “Hi Bill.
 Please have a seat.
-I asked you to come in because I’m starting a new program where I will be more formally coaching my direct reports.
+I asked you to come in because I’m starting a new program where I will be more formally coaching my team members.
 I’m really looking forward to this opportunity to let you know what I’m thinking and to get an idea of your goals.”

 “Thank you Dave, I think that’s a great ide…”

-“Well Bill, the companies been in a bit of a downturn lately and in examining the numbers, I’ve noticed your section’s production has been down some.
+“Well Bill, the companies been in a bit of a downturn lately and in examining the numbers, I’ve noticed your section’s production has been slipping.
 I’m wondering what you’re planning to do about that.”